KualiCo/kuali-logger/readme.md

 ```

 ### Middleware Example
-Middleware log events will always add `{ msg: request finished, event: REQUEST }` to the log entry.
+Adding the logger middleware will automatically log all request and response events.
+The log entries will always contain `{ msg: request finished, event: REQUEST }`.

 ```js
 const express = require('express')